cziwen/Talkie-Codie/README.md

 # Talkie-Codie
-Voice to prompt, empowering your vibe coding
+Voice to prompt, best for vibe coding

 A cross-platform desktop application that converts your voice into optimized prompts using AI-powered speech recognition and language model enhancement.